Our aim: clean energy for the City of York

 We are currently building a project to establish community-owned solar PV installations in the city.
 We want to work with community buildings like schools, sports halls, village halls, churches or other places of worship to lease roof space for solar panels that would be owned by a community-controlled company.
 Read more about our ‘solar city farm’ project.

-However, based on what we’ve learnt from the experiences of groups up and down the country, as well as research performed on behalf of York Council by consultants AEA and Amec, we believe that wind power offers the greatest potential for renewable energy generation in York in the long term.
-Community-owned wind turbines are running successfully all across the UK (read about some that have inspired us), and we hope someday to establish one in York.
+We are also proud supporters of onshore wind power, and in the long term we hope to be able to commission a community owned turbine somewhere near York.
+Based on what we’ve learnt from the experiences of groups up and down the country, as well as research performed on behalf of York Council by consultants AEA and Amec, wind power offers the greatest potential for renewable energy generation here.

 Support clean energy